cdl-geneseo/geneseo-dictionary/B/Binary-Scale.md

 # Binary Scale

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Binary Scale

 Created by  Zachary Arthur, last modified by  Unknown User (kla8) on Nov 20, 2012

 n.A scale used by guys to rate girls either a 1 or a 0 with a 1 meaning they would have sex with them and a 0 meaning they would not &quot;She is a close call but I'll give her a 1 on the binary scale.&quot;29% of people surveyed knew this term.
 2008.2% of those surveyed in 2012 defined the term correctly, rendering it almost obsolete. -K.Andryshak, 2012